 You can either have breakfast at your hotel or go to the nearby Island Gourmet Markets in the Queen’s Marketplace.
 It’s a great grocery store, perfect for the family on vacation.
 They really are a great stop for any time of the day.
 You can get local fruits or even spam rice and eggs local style.
 After you’re fed get down to the beach and enjoy the beautiful beaches right there at your hotel or head about 10 mins north to Hapuna Beach, the Big Island’s biggest stretch of white sand beach.
 It’s beautiful and the water conditions are almost always perfect.

 Wake up early and head south towards Kona.
-Wander up to the historic village of Holualoa and stop at Aloha Adventure Farms for a Big Island ATV Tour or a Polynesian cultural wood carving adventure you won’t forget.
+Wander up to the historic village of Holualoa and stop at Aloha Adventure Farms for a Big Island ATV Tour or a Polynesian Wood Carving Tour you won’t forget.
 Ride up through the jungle, play stick games, smash a pineapple, beat the Tongan drums, and enjoy a private fire knife show!
 Then sit down and carve an unforgettable souvenir with a master carver from Tonga.
 You’ll take home your very own tiki to show off to all your friends.
 Visiting Aloha Adventure Farms early on your trip will provide you with special insights as you explore the rest of the Big Island during your stay.
+You don’t want to miss these five-star Big Island adventure tours.

 Before you leave Aloha Adventure Farms, stop in at the Holualoa Kona Coffee Company gift shop for a free coffee farm tour.
 Sample some amazing Kona coffee and even purchase some to take home.
 This place is amazing!